-How to Study for the Citizenship Test: Proven Strategies That Work
+How to Study for the Citizenship Test: Strategies That Work

-Passing the citizenship test isn't about memorization—it's about using the right study methods.
-Here are proven strategies to help you learn the 128 civics questions efficiently.
+Passing the civics test isn't about brute memorization β it's about using proven study methods.
+Below are strategies that help applicants learn the 128 USCIS civics questions efficiently.

 1. Use Active Recall (Not Passive Reading)